Mr. Rindfuss' Fifth-Grade Class

-As we move into January, our fifth grade classroom continues to be a busy place.
+As we move towards April break, our fifth grade classroom continues to be a busy place.

 The following is some information that will be consistent throughout the year.
 Also, some of the more specific unit information will follow as units are introduced.